 The City of Mission signed Sister City Agreements on Saturday, October 21st, with Almolonga, Guatemala.

-Located about 3 ½ hours by bus from Guatemala City, Almolonga is well known in Guatemala as the Garden of the Americas.
+Located about 3 ½ hours by bus from Guatemala City, Almolonga is well known in furnace repair service of the Americas.
 Most of the vegetables are grown on small family plots year round.
 Almolonga is famous for the productivity of its people and quality of its crops, which are sold all over Central America.
 The confluence of water sources in the area provides for some of the most fertile farmland in Central America.